Local analytic classification of q-difference equations: The Newton polygon and the slope filtration

 \subsection{The slope filtration}

 Submodules, quotient modules, sums\ldots of pure isoclinic modules of a given slope keep the same property.
-It follows that each module $M$ admits a biggest pure submodule $M'$ of slope $\mu$; one then has \emph{a priori} $\rk M' \leq r_{M}(\mu)$.
+It follows that each module $M$ admits a biggest pure submodule $M'$ of slope $\mu$ (this means that $M'$ contains all submodules of $M$ that are pure of slope $\mu$); one then has \emph{a priori} $\rk M' \leq r_{M}(\mu)$.
 Like in the case of differential equations, one wants to ``break the Newton polygon'' and find pure submodules of maximal possible rank.
 In the formal case, the results are similar, but in the analytic case, we get a bonus.